 Note on in-app payment regulations

 Please note that all major mobile platforms have specific rules for what type of products are allowed to be purchased outside of the platform’s default store or payment mechanism.
-Ingenico ePayments is an “external” payment service provider from this perspective.
+Worldline is an “external” payment service provider from this perspective.
 Usually, digital in-app products are not allowed while physical goods and services are allowed.
 You have to make sure that your e-commerce app complies with the platform specific rules and regulations with regards to payments, as you risk having the app rejected during the approval process or taken down from the store.